ktm2/ImageDataExtractor/README.md

 __NOTE : Upon release IDE will be installed using pip (by simply running `pip install imagedataextractor`).
 While in development, follow the instructions below instead.__

+__NOTE : The current version of IDE uses Tesseract 3.
+The source code can be downloaded [here](https://github.com/tesseract-ocr/tesseract/tree/3.05) and instructions on how to compile can be found [here](https://github.com/tesseract-ocr/tesseract/wiki/Compiling).__

 Now to install ImageDataExtractor, clone the repository with:

     $ git clone  https://github.com/ktm2/ImageDataExtractor.git